2018 — San Diego, California, CA/US

 3. K vs K Debates.
 I look to the debaters to make arguments about how the round should be judged.

 I can be persuaded to vote for a performance.
 A performance can be rhetorical (or is always rhetorical, depending on your definition of rhetoric).
 However, I need to understand what arguments are being made by your performance and why you are saying these arguments warrant a decision for your side.
 It should also be apparent to your opponents.
 Don’t be subtle when explaining this.

 Kerrie Hillhouse Paradigm

 I am an experienced Public Forum and Policy debater.
 I competed for 2 years at CSUF before graduating.
-I've been coaching the Public Forum and Novice Policy team for CSUF since 2015.
+I've been coaching the Public Forum and Novice Policy team for CSUF from 2015-2019.
 I'm also the head coach for Assurance Learning Academy - Harbor City.

 AFFs: I like traditional and nontraditional affirmatives.
 I think it keeps everyone on their toes.